<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 To configure Bizagi to sign in with Azure AD, please follow these steps:

-1. Register your Bizagi Work portal as an authorized app in your Azure AD.
+1. Register your Bizagi Work Portal as an authorized app in your Azure AD.

 2. Configure the authentication type with the Management Console.